FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      DPDK I/O mbufs.
 Tests are automatically tagged during execution indicating configuration.

    - *Intel Skylake* - Topologies consisting of 2-node and 3-node using
      SuperMirco servers each equipped with two Intel Xeon Skylake Platinum processors.
+Full Ansible playbooks refactor for quick server (re)installation and reference pointers of configuration.

 #. **Presentation and Analytics Layer**